Learning that you have a long-term (chronic) illness can bring up many different feelings.

 Feelings and Emotions Over Time

 It takes a lot of energy to manage your chronic illness every day.
 Sometimes, this can affect your outlook and mood.
 Sometimes you may feel very alone.
-This is especially true during times when your illness is harder to manage.
+This is particularly true during times when your illness is harder to manage.

 You may sometimes have the feelings you had when you first got the illness:

 - Depressed that you have the illness.
 It feels like life will never be OK again.

 - Angry.
 It still seems unfair that you have the illness.